 I met Mr. B this fall when he stepped in to lead the school.
 He has an optimistic spirit, loves music, and is all about bringing creativity to his students and faculty.
 Despite the challenges that people experience each day in low income schools, everyone I met was smiling and generating hope and love in their work.
 The spirit of grit, optimism and dedication is alive and well there and they have the right guy in charge!

 Mr. B jumped into GITC with both feet!
 The day I turned up with ukuleles, he was opening the garage and personally lugging the boxes up to the office.
 When teachers gathered for a faculty meeting the next week, he asked who wanted to learn to play, sing, compose lyrics for learning and teach through the power of song and 20 hands went up!

-Thanks to his advocacy, we launched the after-school training class with our faculty trainer, Miss Kristen, and this led to our being able to designate funding for teaching artist residencies paid for by the California Arts Council.
+Thanks to his advocacy, we launched the after-school training class with our faculty trainer, Miss Kristen, and this led to our being able to designate funding for teaching artist residencies paid for by a generous grant from the NAMM Foundation.
 For 10 weeks, Ms. Shiri was able to work one on one with highly engaged classroom teachers to impart the GITC approach and music education activities so they can carry on independently this year.
 All of this happened between October and today!
 Now in February, we will be offering a new level of training and Morningside Elementary has become a GITC Flagship school- one that sets an example for possibilities and success.
 We are so grateful to everyone there who is participating, especially Ms. Maria.

 Ms. Maria teaches transitional kindergarten and kindergarten, and she had voluntarily been attending GITC PDs and our Teacher Retreat for 3 years on her own!
 In our book, she is an unsung hero and deserves a great song.
 Her actions speak to the power of one individual to change the world.
 Her passion led to all of her colleagues and students in the region having a chance to bring music to learning every day.